camipozas/upload-to-google-sheets/README.md

 SHEET_RANGE=YOUR_SHEET_RANGE_HERE
 ```

+5. Set the credentials in Secrets repository in GitHub.
+See [this guide](https://docs.github.com/en/actions/reference/encrypted-secrets) for more information.
-5. Google gives to you an google service account email.
+6. Google gives to you an google service account email.
 You have to share your google sheet with this email.
 See [this guide](https://support.google.com/a/answer/7378726?hl=en) for more information.
-6. Finally, you have to set your preferences to run it automatically with GitHub Actions, you must do this in the file `.github/workflows/update.yml`.
+7. Finally, you have to set your preferences to run it automatically with GitHub Actions, you must do this in the file `.github/workflows/update.yml`.

 ## Example